jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

 Furthermore, none of these approaches are as convenient as Spring Boot’s database initialization automation.
-Therefore, Spring Boot for VMware GemFire (SBDG) offers support to import data from JSON into VMware GemFire as PDX.
+Therefore, [spring-boot-gemfire-name] offers support to import data from JSON into [vmware-gemfire-name] as PDX.

-Unlike Spring Boot, SBDG offers support to export data as well.
+Unlike Spring Boot, [spring-boot-gemfire-name] offers support to export data as well.
 By default, data is imported and exported in JSON format.